lakshmankumar12/rubik_notes/readme.md

   ```
 * Chameleon Car:
     * 5 R-activites.
 U' all the way.
 U'2 first and last U's in between.
         * There is no R' and U at all.
+        * May be remember rui (r and u-invert)
     * Remember symmetry - 3 R2 sandwiched between R. 2 U' sandwiched between U2.
         * The U2 is outer, and R2 is inner.
+    * Position: car light is on L side.
   ```
     R  U'2
     R2 U'